himanshuyv/SMAI/assignments/2/README.md

 Same is the case with the precision, recall and F1 scores.

-Reducing the dimensions also reduces the inference time.
+Reducing the dimensions also reduces the inference time.<br>

 ![Inference Time](./figures/pca_knn_inference_time.png)